 Internal dividers, a rain cover and plenty of pockets round off an excellent feature set.

 Its 8.5″ x 14″ x 20″ dimensions means the GuraGear Kiboko is big enough to house a couple of large zooms (600mm etc) as well as a couple of pro bodies with lenses attached.
+If you’re more into the mirrorless setup, it’ll easily pack in a couple of mirrorless bodies and a few Fuji X mount lenses, for example.
 It’s size means it should also be good for carryon on most airlines.

 Unfortunately there doesn’t appear to be a Herschel camera bag in production yet.
 However, I’m a big fan of using bags that are not intended as camera bags to carry camera gear.
 Not only does it provide a ‘stealth’ option for carrying your expensive gear, but also it gives infinite possibilities, meaning that you can use your favourite (and often best looking) bag as your camera bag.